Darkonia/twitter_sentiment_analysis_for_economics/README.md

 Or to recreate my project just run it in waf.

 ## Credits
-Thanks to the internet community for making awesome content available;)
+Thanks to the internet community for making awesome content available;).

 #### Anything else that seems useful